snudm-starlab/K-prune/README.md

 # Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models
-This folder contains a PyTorch implemenation of Kprune.
+This folder contains a PyTorch implemenation of K-prune.
 ## Overview
-### Overview of Kprune
+### Overview of K-prune
 ![](images/overview.png)
-Kprune (Knowledge-preserving pruning) is an accurate retraining-free structured pruning algorithm for transformer-based pre-trained language models (PLMs).
+K-prune (Knowledge-preserving pruning) is an accurate retraining-free structured pruning algorithm for transformer-based pre-trained language models (PLMs).
-The goal of Kprune is to maximize the accuracy of the compressed model by preserving the knowledge of the PLM through a carefully designed iterative pruning process.
+The goal of K-prune is to maximize the accuracy of the compressed model by preserving the knowledge of the PLM through a carefully designed iterative pruning process.
-The followings are the main ideas of Kprune.
+The followings are the main ideas of K-prune.

 **(a) Knowledge measurement.**
 We measure the importance of masked units using the amount of knowledge regarding